Division of Teacher Education, Leadership, and Research

 - A grade point average (GPA) of 3.25 on coursework completed for the Master’s degree.

-- A satisfactory score on a nationally recognized, standardized test of verbal skills.
+- Satisfactory score on one of the nationally recognized, standardized test of verbal skills listed below.

 - A passing score on the PRAXIS II, Elementary Education: Curriculum, Instruction, & Assessment (K-5), or Elementary Education: Curriculum, Instruction, & Assessment (4-8); or passing score on a test in Elementary Education approved by the Mississippi State Department of Education (for the Educational Specialist degree in Elementary Education).